-Ephesians 4:25-27
+Ephesians 4:25-27 - Speak Truth with Love

 Therefore, putting away falsehood, speak the truth, each one to his neighbor, for we are members one of another.
 Be angry but do not sin; do not let the sun set on your anger, and do not leave room for the devil.